wormhole-foundation/relayer-engine/README.md

 > note: These processes _must_ be running in order for the relayer app below to work

 Next, we must start a Spy to listen for available VAAs published on the guardian network as well as a persistence layer, in this case we're using Redis.

+More details about the Spy are available in the [docs](https://docs.wormhole.com/wormhole/explore-wormhole/spy)

 ### Wormhole Network Spy